Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 *\< :-) \>*

 Beside him, his XO, Williams, didn’t even bother to suppress his own distaste.
-"Gives me the fucking willies…" he muttered, for Boese’s ears only.
+"Gives me the fucking willies..." he muttered, for Boese’s ears only.

-"At least it’s on our side…" Boese had to admit, the little ascii smile was such a disarmingly *human* touch that it did soften his opinion a little.
+"At least it’s on our side..."
+Boese had to admit, the little ascii smile was such a disarmingly *human* touch that it did soften his opinion a little.

 His station on the bridge had access to the telescopes on the ship’s hull, and he used one of them to take a closer look at one of the Entity’s escorts.